 The brand itself dictates how simple and minimal packaging can be.
 Leveraging the right combination of visual elements can make packaging appear deceptively simple.
 It’s hard work to drill down to the core of a brand and to make certain to develop and retain every equitable visual asset.
 Yet, that is what has to be done before successful package design solutions can be developed.

-Fat Brain’s Spoolz presents an example of minimalistic package design that works.
-Clear packaging enables kids and their parents to see the toy in its entirety: colorful plastic spools that can be stacked in a myriad of ways.
+Fat Brain’s Spoolz packaging is clear, enabling kids and their parents to see the toy in its entirety: colorful plastic spools that can be stacked in a myriad of ways.
 The package structure is unique.
 Shrink wrap basically outlines the spools on the left-hand side of the package while the toy appears to be boxed on the right.
 The brand identity features a custom logo and the words ”Endless stackabilities,” and coupled with the visual brand assets, it tells the story as succinctly and perfectly as possible.
 Parents are informed in the upper right-hand corner that this toy is suitable for infants from the age of 10 months.
 While this packaging appears to be quite simple, it’s actually sophisticated, tactile and highly experiential.